 The Science of "Whiskey Dick" & How to Avoid It

-Whiskey dick — every man's worst nightmare.
-While alcohol may have a reputation as something that all too often leads to sex, drinking too much can lead to no sex at all.
+While alcohol may have a reputation as something that all too often leads to sex, drinking too much can lead to alcohol-induced erectile dysfunction — a condition known to many men as “whiskey dick.”

-So what’s real and what's a drunken myth?
-Below, we’ve answered that question and explained the science behind how — and why — whiskey dick happens.
-We’ve also explained what you can do to maintain your sexual performance and avoid common issues like whiskey dick after a night out.
+Below, we’ve explained how — and why — it happens, what you can do to maintain your sexual performance while drinking in moderation, and how to avoid common issues like alcohol-induced erectile dysfunction after a night out.

 What is Whiskey Dick?